Mikhail Kutuzov: First Russo-Turkish war (1768–1774) and beyond

+Second Russo-Turkish war (1787–1792) and beyond

 In 1784 he became a major general, in 1787 governor-general of the Crimea; and under Suvorov, whose disciple he became, he won considerable distinction in the Russo-Turkish War (1787–1792), at the taking of Ochakov, Odessa, Bender, and Izmail, and in the battles of Rymnik (1789) and Mashin (July 1791).
 He became a lieutenant-general (March 1791) and successively occupied the positions of ambassador at Istanbul, commander of Russian forces in Finland, commandant of the corps of cadets at Saint Petersburg, ambassador at Berlin, and governor-general of Saint Petersburg (1801–1802).
+In 1798 he became a general of the infantry.

 Kutuzov was a favourite of Tsar Paul I (reigned 1796–1801), and after that emperor's murder he was temporarily out of favour with the new monarch Alexander I, though he remained loyal.

 Napoleonic Wars

+Austerlitz

 In 1805, Kutuzov commanded the Russian corps to oppose Napoleon's advance on Vienna, but the Austrians were quickly defeated at Ulm in mid-October before they could meet up with their Russian allies.

 Kutuzov was present at the battle of Austerlitz on 2 December 1805.
 On the eve of battle, Kutuzov tried to convince the Allied generals of the necessity of waiting for reinforcements before facing Napoleon.
 Alexander believed that waiting to engage Napoleon's forces would be seen as cowardly.
 Kutuzov quickly realised that he no longer had any power with Alexander and the Austrian chief of staff General-Major Franz von Weyrother.
 When he asked Alexander where he planned to move a unit of troops, he was told "That's none of your business."
 Though Alexander's orders made it clear that the Russians should move off the strategic Pratzen Plateau, Kutuzov stalled for as long as possible as he recognised the advantage that Napoleon would gain from this high ground.
 Finally, Alexander forced Kutuzov to abandon the Plateau.
 Napoleon quickly seized the ridge and broke the Allied lines with his artillery which now commanded the battlefield from the Pratzen Plateau.
-The battle was lost, and over 25,000 Russians were killed.
+The battle was lost, and over 27,000 Russian and Austrian soldiers became casualties.
 Kutuzov was put in charge of organising the army's retreat across Hungary and back into Russia as Alexander was overcome by grief.

+Third Russo-Turkish war

 Kutuzov was then put in charge of the Russian army operating against the Turks in the Russo-Turkish War, 1806–1812.
-Understanding that his armies would be badly needed in the upcoming war with the French, he hastily brought the prolonged war to a victorious end and concluded the propitious Treaty of Bucharest, which stipulated the incorporation of Bessarabia into the Russian Empire.
+Understanding that his armies would be badly needed in the upcoming war with the French, he hastily brought the prolonged war to a victorious end (Battle of Slobozia), concluded the favourable Treaty of Bucharest, which stipulated the incorporation of Bessarabia into the Russian Empire, and earned the title of graf (1811).